 No Sick Leave Policy

-The bad news is that working for a small employer who offers no sick leave can be risky to your mental health and your employment stability.
+Working for a small employer who offers no sick leave can be risky to your mental health and your employment stability.
 Your company may not approve your time off request.
-If you take the time anyhow, they may be able to discipline you and/or terminate your employment for failure to do the job, due to a violation of company policy, or by applying the at-will employment doctrine.12
+If you take the time anyway, they may be able to discipline you and/or terminate your employment for failure to do the job, due to a violation of company policy, or by applying the at-will employment doctrine.12

-However, because there’s no federal law that requires your employer to pay you for sick time or mental health days off, you may want to err on the conservative side when you ask for time off.
-Check out our article, How to Ask Your Boss for a Mental Health Day Off, for tips on ways to request to take time off for mental health.
+Because there’s no federal law that requires your employer to pay you for sick time or mental health days off, you may want to err on the conservative side when you ask for time off.
+Talking to your boss about taking a mental health break can feel intimidating, but as long as you understand your workplace’s policies, you can be confident and they should be understanding of your needs.

 How you request time off depends on the type of time off of work you’re requesting: